ARMmbed/mbed-os-5-docs/docs/refs/api/networking/mesh.md

 ARM mbed mesh API allows the client to use the IPv6 mesh network.

+mbed OS provides two types of IPv6 based mesh networks:

+* 6LoWPAN_ND, loosely following Zigbee-IP specification.
+* Thread, following specification from Thread Group.

+One stack, called Nanostack, provides both protocols.
+For more information about stack internals, refer to Nanostack’s documentation.
+Application developers use Nanostack through this mbed Mesh API.

-The client can use the `LoWPANNDInterface` or `ThreadInterface` object for connecting to the mesh network and when successfully connected, the client can create a socket by using the [mbed C++ socket API](https://developer.mbed.org/teams/NetworkSocketAPI/code/NetworkSocketAPI/docs/tip/) to start communication with a remote peer.
+The client can use the `LoWPANNDInterface` or `ThreadInterface` object for connecting to the mesh network and when successfully connected, the client can create a socket by using the [mbed C++ socket API](network_sockets.md) to start communication with a remote peer.

 For ethernet `NanostackEthernetInterface` is provided.